LANL-Seismoacoustics/stochprop/doc/source/quickstart.rst

         stochprop stats build-eofs --atmo-dir profs/ --eofs-path eofs/example_winter --week-selection '38:52,1:15'

 Note that the notation *38:52,1:15* is used to denote all weeks between 38 and 52 plus those between 1 and 15.
-Running this function reads the atmospheric data from the *profs/* directory, s check the file names and/or header info for datetime info to determine whether individual files are within the specified range of weeks, and uses a singular value decomposition (SVD) to  construct the EOFs.
+Running this function reads the atmospheric data from the *profs/* directory, check the file names and/or header info for datetime info to determine whether individual files are within the specified range of weeks, and uses a singular value decomposition (SVD) to  construct the EOFs.
 For larger data sets, ingesting large numbers of atmospheric files for analysis can be time consuming; though, for this sample data set it's relatively quick.

     .. code:: none